Getting Started

 Launch with visibility basics already in place

-That does not mean doing everything.
-It means handling the basics well: technical crawlability, structured product data, clean collection architecture, merchant policies, image quality, and a feed that stays in sync with the storefront.
-Those basics compound.
+Readiness does not mean doing everything.
+It means handling the basics well: technical crawlability, structured product data, a clean collection architecture, merchant policies, image quality, and a feed that stays in sync with the storefront.
+Teams that postpone schema, skip feed validation, or bury policy pages to launch faster ship a site that technically exists but is not prepared to be evaluated by search engines, merchant systems, or comparison surfaces.

 You do not need a perfect content machine before launch, but you do need a trustworthy storefront.
-That means the important pages should be crawlable, canonical signals should be clean, product markup should match the page, policy pages should be visible, and collection pages should help a shopper narrow choices instead of functioning as empty containers.
-Those are the foundations that let later content and acquisition efforts compound instead of compensating for missing basics.
+Important pages should be crawlable, canonical signals clean, product markup matched to the page, policy pages visible, and collection pages built to help a shopper narrow choices.
+Those foundations let later content and acquisition compound instead of compensating for gaps.
+Our covers the details.

 Set up measurement before you spend heavily

-A new store should know where its first qualified traffic comes from, which products earn attention, and where buyers get stuck.
-That requires more than a single revenue chart.
+E-commerce now makes up 16.9% of all U.S. retail sales as of Q1 2026, so a new store cannot afford to fly blind.
+It should know where its first qualified traffic comes from, which products earn attention, and where buyers get stuck — and that takes more than a revenue chart.
 Build a simple operating dashboard that joins acquisition, product performance, and catalog health.

 The best early signal is not total sessions.
-It is whether the right products are getting discovered and whether their pages help shoppers make a decision.
-If product pages bounce, fail to rank, or get skipped in shopping comparisons, you need to fix the catalog before you scale traffic.
+It is whether the right products are getting discovered and whether their pages help shoppers decide.
+If product pages bounce, fail to rank, or get skipped in shopping comparisons, fix the catalog before scaling traffic.
+Early-stage brands are especially prone to misleading growth signals: a homepage attracts curiosity traffic, paid campaigns create session spikes, and social content produces good-looking charts — none of which guarantees product-level traction.

-The best launch dashboard is therefore boring in the right way.
-It tells you which landing pages drive qualified sessions, which product pages get attention, where users drop between product view and checkout, and whether the catalog itself is contributing to the problem.
-That gives the team a way to prioritize fixes at the page and category level instead of treating growth as a single blended number.
+A good launch dashboard is boring in the right way.
+It shows which landing pages drive qualified sessions, which product pages get attention, where users drop between product view and checkout, and whether the catalog itself is the problem.
+That lets the team prioritize fixes at the page and category level instead of chasing one blended number.
+As AI traffic grows, add a layer for it — our shows how.

 Run the first 90 days like a learning loop

-The first three months should be an aggressive feedback cycle.
-Merchants that win early update titles, imagery, descriptions, and offers based on what the market is telling them.
-They also tighten collection structure and improve the data behind their best opportunities.
+Treat the first three months as an aggressive feedback cycle.
+Merchants that win early update titles, imagery, descriptions, and offers based on what the market tells them, and they tighten collection structure and improve the data behind their best opportunities.
+The catalog is an operating system, not a one-time project: every gain in clarity, consistency, and structured data raises the odds your products show up well in search, shopping, and AI-assisted discovery.

-This period is where good founders separate validation from vanity.
-The goal is not to prove that the launch happened.
-It is to identify which products resonate, which categories are confusing, which objections recur in support, and which product pages deserve another round of work.
-The fastest-learning stores treat each week as a merchandising sprint with feedback from traffic, support, and product performance folded back into the catalog.
+This is where good founders separate validation from vanity.
+The goal is not to prove the launch happened.
+It is to find which products resonate, which categories confuse people, which objections recur in support, and which product pages deserve another round of work.
+The fastest-learning stores run each week as a merchandising sprint, folding traffic, support, and product performance back into the catalog.

-If a store adopts that rhythm early, it becomes much easier to grow responsibly.
-Instead of layering channels onto a shaky foundation, the team strengthens the product pages that already show promise and retires the assumptions that the market keeps disproving.
-Over time, that creates a catalog that becomes more legible, more convincing, and more resilient as new discovery surfaces emerge.
+Adopt that rhythm early and growth gets easier to manage.
+Instead of layering channels onto a shaky foundation, the team strengthens the product pages already showing promise and retires the assumptions the market keeps disproving.

 - Refresh underperforming product pages every week